cwchentw/ccrun/README.md

 ## System Requirements

 `ccrun` itself is written in POSIX shell.
-Besides, you need a C or C++ compiler to compile and execute target source.
+Besides, you need a C or C++ compiler to compile target source.

-By default, `ccrun` will invoke `gcc` or `g++` for such task.
+By default, `ccrun` will invoke `gcc` or `g++` for compilation tasks.
 You may change to another C or C++ compiler by setting related environment variables.

+We tested `ccrun` on Ubuntu 18.04 LTS and Amazon Linux.
+The latter is largely RHEL and CentOS compatible.
+It should work on other Unix-like OSes as well.

 ## Supported File Formats